Research

 Abstract:

 Monetary incentives sometimes backfire and "crowd out" prosocial behaviour.
 A standard explanation is that monetary incentives reduce the social esteem received from taking a prosocial action.
 However, because social esteem is not readily observable, there is a lack of direct empirical evidence confirming and measuring this mechanism.
 We propose a novel, portable, and incentive-compatible framework to measure the social esteem received from prosocial behaviours.
 Our framework is based on vignettes and incentivized second-order beliefs, and it provides a potential toolkit to identify when monetary incentives are more likely to backfire before implementing them.
 We run a high-powered online experiment with a UK sample (N = 5,368) within the context of COVID-19 vaccinations.
 Following our theoretical setup, we specifically focus on comparing (i) reward vs. penalty, (ii) small vs. large monetary incentives, and (iii) low vs. high baseline vaccination rates.
+We observe significant reduction in social esteem from monetary incentives, but only in the case of rewards.
+The size of the incentive and the baseline vaccination rate seem to matter little.
+Using our experimental results, we estimate the tipping point at which an individual would be "crowded out" in our setup.

 In it together: The impact of misperceptions of collective efforts on eco-friendly behaviors, norms and support for restrictive policies